Key Practice Areas

-The former is the most serious of the two and carries much higher penalties and a higher licence disqualification period.
+The former is the most serious of the 2 and carries much higher penalties and a higher licence disqualification period.

 You can be charged with driving while under the influence of a drug if a police officer reasonably suspects that your driving ability has been impaired by a drug or if you refuse to provide a saliva test.

 Saliva tests detect active ingredients for the following:

 - THC – which is the active ingredient found in cannabis,

 - Methamphetamine – the drug also known as “speed” or “ice”, and

 - MDMA – which is the active ingredient found in ecstasy.

 Similar to a random breath test, you can be pulled over by a police officer and required to submit to a random roadside saliva test.
 Police can also require you to submit to a roadside saliva test if they suspect you are driving under the influence of a drug.

 A saliva test completed roadside takes approximately 3 to 5 minutes to return with a result.
 If the result is negative you will be free to go.
 Where the result is positive you will be asked to attend a police vehicle for a second saliva test.
 If a second saliva result is positive a sample will be sent for laboratory analysis.
 You will also be suspended from driving a motor vehicle for a period of 24 hours.

 Once police have a positive laboratory result, they will formally charge you with drug driving.